These days, more and more Canadians are cutting down on alcohol—and for many good reasons!

 Get some exercise.
 Even something as simple as parking a bit further away from your destination or getting off the bus or train a few stops early and walking the rest of the way can provide a much-needed mood boost, putting your mind at ease before a party.
 Bonus points if you can do this with a friend or partner!

-The tips above are intended for casual or light drinkers who are trying to cut down.
-If someone has an alcohol addiction, they need to speak with a healthcare professional to come up with a safe treatment plan.
+The tips above are intended for casual or light drinkers trying to cut down.
+If you have AUD (here’s how to recognize it), it’s best to speak with a healthcare professional to come up with a safe treatment plan.
 Check out these resources to get the ball rolling.

 We’d love to hear from you!
 What is your favourite non-alcoholic drink?
 Share your thoughts in the comments below!